methodphoto/mincc/data/1984/1984-nigel-hoares-xi.md

 title: "Nigel Hoare's XI v The Min"
 gameLocation: "Gravesend"
 gameDate: "19/09/1984"
+shortReport: "Nigel Hoare's XI batted first and made 154 for 5 wkts.
+The Min replied with 158 for 5 wkts."
 result: "The Min won by 5 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Nigel Hoare's XI batted first and made 154 for 5 wkts.
-The Min replied with 158 for 5 wkts.

-Result: {result}

 ## Nigel Hoare's XI Innings